zbrewer/zbrewer.github.io/_tabs/n95zb_tools.md

 title: Tools List
 ---

 This is a list of tools that I found valuable during the build.
 I'll try to keep it updated as I add more tools to my collection during the build process.
-Cub Crafters does supply a tool list at the beginning of the manual and, while the tools listed there are necessary, I found that they were not completely sufficient.
+CubCrafters does supply a tool list at the beginning of the manual and, while the tools listed there are necessary, I found that they were not completely sufficient.
 Unless its use is obvious or it is included on the manual's tool list I'll try to provide some context as to where I used the tool and why I found it useful.
 I'll also try to break out tools that are not strictly necessary but are nice to have into a separate section.
+That being said, I tend to err on the side of buying more tools rather than making due with less so some people may disagree with my categorizations.
+My view is that messing up and replacing a part likely costs more in time and money than just getting the correct tool to begin with (although the correct tool obviously doesn't preclude mistakes completely).

 # Tool Suppliers
 While some more common tools (such as sockets and screwdrivers) can be bought through more traditional vendors, the following are all good places to buy a variety of aviation specific tools.
 If in doubt, these are good places to look.
 In no particular order: